Seeking Help to Modernize Our Invoice Format: What Should Be Included for Domestic Customers?

 HBJ

-Currently, we are making invoices in a very old software that was used during the Excise Regime.
+Currently, we are making invoices using very old software that was used during the Excise Regime.
 It was useful at that time to maintain various registers.
-Now, I feel it's outdated, and I would like to create a new invoice format in Excel for easier maintenance and changes as and when needed.
+Now, I feel it's outdated, and I would like to create a new invoice format in Excel for easier maintenance and changes as needed.

 Can anyone provide a format for invoicing domestic customers?
 What are the statutory notations that should be shown on the invoice, and what are the terms and conditions that I can include either on the front page or on the back side?